1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 All Contents © 2020The Kiplinger Washington Editors

 If you have a refund check coming your way, consider using it to bolster your personal balance sheet.
 The average refund is usually around $3,000, and most people receive the money within three weeks of filing their returns.
 That's a nice chunk of change.
 Here are 13 good things you could do with the money.

 Using your refund to pay off a balance with an 18% interest rate is like earning 18% on your investments -- an incredibly valuable use of the money.
 See Best Ways to Pay Off Every Type of Loan for strategies to help you set decide which debts to tackle first.

 Use the extra cash to buy shares in a mutual fund or stock you’ve been considering -- but may feel is too risky for your IRA or not available in your 401(k) plan.
 Consider one of our 25 Best Mutual Funds for Low Fees for your portfolio.
-Before you settle on individual stocks, consult our Stock Watch columns.
+Before you settle on individual stocks, see The 50 Best Stocks of All Time.

 Liability Insurance.
 Cover your legal expenses if someone is hurt in your home or by your car.
 It generally costs just $200 to $400 to buy a personal umbrella policy that provides $1 million in coverage over the limits of your auto- and homeowners-insurance policies.
-See How to Add a Personal Liability Umbrella Policy for more information.
+See Protect Your Assets With an Umbrella Insurance Policy for more information.